I know what you’re thinking...

 One piece of advice I believe on how to save your marriage is to seek help early instead of waiting for contempt, criticism, defensiveness, and stonewalling to become entrenched in the relationship.

-Maybe before marriage, ensure you’ve made a good choice in a partner and attend pre-marriage counseling to get the marriage off to a good start and obtain excellent tools to get over the bumps easier.
+Maybe before marriage, ensure you’ve made a good choice in a partner and do pre-marriage counseling work to get the marriage off to a good start and obtain excellent tools to get over the bumps easier.

-In the early stages of a relationship if issues come up, don’t sweep them under the carpet, get to marriage counseling.
+In the early stages of a relationship if issues come up, don’t sweep them under the carpet, get to couples therapy.

 Look at marriage no different than acquiring education and a skill set for employment.
 It takes work, daily work for harmony, joy and peace.